ninia/jep/README.rst

 Installation
 ------------
-Simply run ``pip install --no-cache-dir jep`` or download the source and run ``pip install .``.
-Building and installing require the JDK, Python, and optionally numpy to be installed beforehand.
-The ``--no-cache-dir`` option is not strictly required, however Jep includes settings from your environment in the build so it is important to avoid caching if rebuilding with any changes to your environment such as changing the venv or installing/removing numpy.
+Simply run ``pip install --no-cache-dir --no-build-isolation jep`` or download the source and run ``pip install .``.
+Building and installing require the JDK, Python, setuptools, and optionally numpy to be installed beforehand.
+The ``--no-cache-dir`` and ``--no-build-isolation` options are not strictly required, however those settings enable Jep to make customizations for your environment such as enabling numpy specific behavior if numpy is installed.

 Dependencies
 ------------